imthepooh/telebot/README.md

 # telebot
-Test Telegram bot with python
+Test Telegram bot with python.
+This is setup to be deployed on Heroku Dyno